 If you're running macOS Catalina, iTunes no longer exists as a standalone app, so you will instead access the iTunes Store via the new Music app.

 Open the Music app, and select Music > Preferences from the menu bar.
 Now go to the General tab and select iTunes Store.
 From here you can access your account and choose to deauthorise this computer.

 If you're running a Mac that has iTunes 12, you'll need to open iTunes and click Account > Authorisations > De-authorise This Computer.
 Enter your Apple ID and password and click De-authorise.

 In older versions (below) you'll need to click Store > Deauthorise This Computer.

-FileVault encrypts the files on your hard drive, and it's better to turn it off before going any further (you'll be wiping the files soon, so security shouldn't be a concern).
+FileVault encrypts the files on your hard drive.
+It's not on by default, but if it is being used then it's advisable to turn it off before going any further (you'll be wiping the files soon, so security shouldn't be a concern).

 - To turn off FileVault, start by opening System Preferences.